amirfarjam/Hypercube/auto-leveling.md

 - `g28` home all axes.
 [G28](http://reprap.org/wiki/G-code#G28:_Move_to_Origin_.28Home.29)
 - `m48 p10 x100 y100 v2 e l2` [M48](http://reprap.org/wiki/G-code#M48:_Measure_Z-Probe_repeatability)
 - Repeat 2 to 3 times to see how much difference in the "Standard Deviation" your probe is reporting.
-- If it's always far away from each test check the tightness of the probe mount and make sure the cable has a bit of slack and not pulling the probe on print movements etc..
-Make sure things aren't loose.
+- If it's always far away from each test check the tightness of the probe mount.
+  - Make sure the cable has a bit of slack above the probe because the cable bundle would be able to pull the probe forcing it to wiggle slightly
+  - Make sure associated printer parts are also tight and not loose.

 Repeatability results comparision